-E-11A BATTLEFIELD AIRBORNE COMMUNICATIONS NODE Communications relay
+E-11A BATTLEFIELD AIRBORNE COMMUNICATIONS NODE

+Communications relay

 Brief: The E-11A is a modified, Bombardier Global Express 6000/BD-700-1A10 business jet equipped with specialized communications relay equipment to translate between tactical comm and data links.
 It provides joint range extension, BLOS C2, and internet protocol-based data transfer between dissimilar systems.
-E-11A was fielded to meet an urgent operational need for BLOS relay between ground troops and other airborne platforms.
-The system entered combat in Afghanistan in 2008 and enables troops to overcome the limitations of LOS comms in rugged terrain.
+E-11A was fielded to meet an urgent operational need for BLOS air-to-ground relay.
+The system entered combat in Afghanistan in 2008 and enables troops to overcome comm limitations in rugged terrain.
 The fleet was designated E-11A after USAF purchased the first previously leased aircraft in 2011.
-The Battlefield Airborne Communications Node (BACN) pavload is integrated on a mixed fleet of manned E-11As and unmanned EQ-4B Global Hawks.
+The Battlefield Airborne Communications Node (BACN) payload is integrated on a mixed fleet of manned E-11As and unmanned EQ-4B Global Hawks, though USAF is seeking to fully replace the EQ-4B with E-11As.
 The combined BACN fleet has provided near-constant coverage in theater, surpassing 100,000 flying hours in 2019.
-USAF is transitioning the E-11A from contract-support to a permanent program of record and is currently developing the maintenance training, technical documentation, and sustainment plans to operate the aircraft long-term.
-Officials anticipate needing to expand the fleet post-transition to meet simultaneous demand across multiple theaters of operation.
-Ongoing upgrades include adding military GPS to operate in higher-end threat environments, Link 16, advanced navigation, as well as various flight safety, reliability, and performance improvements.
-An E-11A crashed north of Kandahar Airfield, Afghanistan, on Jan.
-27, 2020, killing both aircrew and destroying the aircraft.
+A single aircraft crashed north of Kandahar Airfield, Afghanistan, on Jan.
+27, 2020, killing both aircrew.
+Northrop Grumman was awarded a \$3.6 billion five-year support contract on Jan.
+21, which also includes funding for research, development and testing, as well as the integration of future payloads.
+Ongoing upgrades include adding military GPS to operate in higher-end threat environments, fourth- to fifth-gen. gateway (to relay data between advanced and legacy fleets), Link 16, advanced navigation, and flight safety, reliability, and performance improvements.
+FY21 launches self-defensive/survivability improvement and procurement of six additional airframes at a rate of one aircraft per year.

-Contractors: Northrop Grumman; Bombardier.
+Contractors: Bombardier, Northrop Grumman (integration and support).

 First Flight: August 2007.

 Delivered: Dec.
 2008-Aug.
 30, 2012.

-IOC: Circa 2011.
-Production: Four.
-Inventory: Four.
-Operator: ACC.
+Production: Four (nine planned).

+Inventory: Three.

 Aircraft Location: Kandahar Airfield, Afghanistan.

-Active Variant: •E-11A.
+•E-11A.
 Modified Bombardier BD-700 equipped with the BACN payload.
 Dimensions: Span 94 ft, length 99 ft 5 in, height 25 ft 6 in.
-Weight: Max T-O 99,500 lb.

 Power Plant: Two Rolls-Royce BR710A2-20 turbofans, each 14,750 lb thrust.

 Performance: Speed Mach 0.88, range 6,900 miles.
-Ceilina: 51,000 ft.

 Accommodation: Two pilots.